kirilcvetkov92/Instagram-Crawler/README.md

 This project we cover several segments of data collection on Instagram and their presentation

 * Python script solution that captures/craws data from Instagram.
-* Inserting the collected instagram profile information in the database.
+* Inserting the collected Instagram profile information in the database.
 * View and filter the data on a simple WEB site in Django Framemwork.
 * Practical application